Friedrich Hayek: Early life

 Hayek displayed an intellectual and academic bent from a very young age and read fluently and frequently before going to school.
-However, he did quite poorly at school, due to lack of interest and problems with teachers.
-He was at the bottom of his class in most subjects, and once received three failing grades, in Latin, Greek and mathematics.
+However, he did quite poorly at school, due to the lack of interest and problems with teachers.
+He was at the bottom of his class in most subjects and once received three failing grades, in Latin, Greek, and mathematics.
 He was very interested in theater, even attempting to write some tragedies, and biology, regularly helping his father with his botanical work.
 At his father's suggestion, as a teenager he read the genetic and evolutionary works of Hugo de Vries and August Weismann and the philosophical works of Ludwig Feuerbach.
 He noted Goethe as the greatest early intellectual influence.
 In school, Hayek was much taken by one instructor's lectures on Aristotle's ethics.
-In his unpublished autobiographical notes, Hayek recalled a division between him and his younger brothers who were only a few years younger than him, but he believed that they were somehow of a different generation.
+In his unpublished autobiographical notes, Hayek recalled a division between him and his younger brothers who were only a few years younger than he, but he believed that they were somehow of a different generation.
 He preferred to associate with adults.

 In 1917, Hayek joined an artillery regiment in the Austro-Hungarian Army and fought on the Italian front.
 Hayek suffered damage to his hearing in his left ear during the war and was decorated for bravery.
-He also survived the 1918 flu pandemic.

 Hayek then decided to pursue an academic career, determined to help avoid the mistakes that had led to the war.
 Hayek said of his experience: "The decisive influence was really World War I. It's bound to draw your attention to the problems of political organization".
-He vowed to work for a better world.